 ICE and Deportations: How Trump Is Reshaping Immigration Enforcement

 Since returning to office in 2025, U.S. President Donald Trump has taken major steps to reshape immigration policy and enforcement in pursuit of his campaign promise to execute “the largest domestic deportation operation” in U.S. history.
-As part of this effort, his administration has carried out deportation flights, increasingly to third countries where migrants have no existing ties; ramped up nationwide immigration raids; and granted expanded or new powers to various federal, state, and local officials to enforce domestic immigration laws.
+As part of this effort, his administration has carried out deportation flights, sometimes to third countries where migrants have no existing ties; ramped up nationwide immigration raids; and granted expanded or new powers to various federal, state, and local officials to enforce domestic immigration laws.

-However, the administration’s whole-of-government approach has raised concerns.
-Some legal experts say Trump is pushing the limits of presidential power, including by invoking centuries-old statutes and expediting deportations, while immigrant rights activists warn that the administration’s aggressive tactics have eroded migrants’ due process protections.
-Growing criticism of the administration’s immigration policy comes after the July passage of the One Big Beautiful Bill Act (OBBBA), which allocates nearly $170 billion to enforcement over the next four years.
+In implementing his immigration agenda, some legal experts say Trump is pushing the limits of presidential power, including by invoking centuries-old statutes and expediting deportations, while immigrant rights activists warn that the administration’s aggressive tactics have eroded migrants’ due process protections.
+Growing criticism of the administration’s immigration policy comes after the July 2025 passage of the One Big Beautiful Bill Act (OBBBA), which allocates nearly $170 billion to enforcement over the next four years.

 What is the Trump administration’s approach to immigration enforcement?